RoronoaFilip/Spotify/README.md

 To stop the Song, the `Client` must call the `stop()` Method of the `SourceDataLine` Object.
 The Thread from the `Server`'s side will stop automatically without throwing Exceptions.

 That's it!
-Enjoy streaming your favorite music with the Spotify Program.
+Enjoy streaming your favorite Music with my simple Spotify Program.